HideCM/Easy-Spin-2-Win/Readme.md

 ## Fonts

-Currently Spin2Win Wheel loads Fjalla One from Google Fonts and this is applied in the CSS.
+Currently Easy Spin 2 Win Wheel loads Fjalla One from Google Fonts and this is applied in the CSS.

 `<link href='https://fonts.googleapis.com/css?family=Fjalla+One' rel='stylesheet' type='text/css'>`